miklevin/MikeLev.in/_posts/2025-02-27-workflow-script-for-ai.md

 ---
 title: Workflow Script for AI / ChatGPT 4.5
 permalink: /futureproof/workflow-script-for-ai/
-description: Today has been a rollercoaster!
-I've been trying to create a more efficient workflow for generating client reports, and I decided to test out the latest AI coding assistants to see if they could help.
+description: I've been trying to create a more efficient workflow for generating client reports, and I decided to test out the latest AI coding assistants to see if they could help.
 I started with ChatGPT 4.5, which was just released today, and I was hopeful that it would be more adaptable to my unique project than previous models.
 Unfortunately, while it initially seemed promising, it still struggled to fully grasp the unconventional nature of my FastHTML framework and ended up making some incorrect assumptions.
 It's frustrating, but it's also highlighted the limitations of current LLMs in understanding and respecting nuanced constraints.
 layout: post
 sort_order: 1
 ---